-The Countercyclical Capital Buffer (CCyB) rate for the first quarter of 2019 has been set at zero per cent
+The Countercyclical Capital Buffer (CCyB) rate for the third quarter of 2019 has been set at zero per cent

-Based on the analysis of the reference indicators, the Bank of Italy has decided to keep the countercyclical capital buffer rate at zero for the first quarter of 2019.
+Based on the analysis of the reference indicators, the Bank of Italy has decided to keep the countercyclical capital buffer rate at zero for the third quarter of 2019.
 Specifically:

-- In the third quarter of 2018 the deviation of the credit-to-GDP ratio from its long-term trend (the credit-to-GDP gap), calculated using the standard methodology set by the Basel Committee on Banking Supervision, was about -16 percentage points (see the table below and Figure 1).
-According to the methodology developed by the Bank of Italy, which takes into account the specific features of Italy's credit cycle, the gap was about -11 percentage points.2 Similar findings emerged from the analysis of the total credit-to-GDP gap for the second quarter of 2018 (the last quarter for which data are available; see the table below and Figure 2). - The Italian economy's macro-financial conditions remain generally weak.
-The unemployment rate is decreasing, but it is still high (Figure 3).
-Bank credit to the private sector is growing; however, the rate of growth for business lending continues to be low (Figure 4).
-Although the stock of non-performing loans (both gross and net of write-downs) in proportion to the total is falling sharply, it remains high (Figure 5).3 Real property prices have begun to decrease again and are still well below their long-term level (Figure 6).
+- In the first quarter of 2019 the deviation of the credit-to-GDP ratio from its long-term trend (the credit-to-GDP gap), calculated using the standard methodology set by the Basel Committee on Banking Supervision, was about -16 percentage points (Table 1 and Figure 1).
+According to the methodology developed by the Bank of Italy, which takes into account the specific features of Italy's credit cycle, the gap was about -10 percentage points.2 Similar findings emerge from the analysis of the total credit-to-GDP gap (Table 1 and Figure 2). - The Italian economy's macro-financial conditions remain generally weak.
+The unemployment rate is still high (Figure 3).
+Bank credit to the private sector remains positive, though business lending has fallen (Figure 4).
+Although the stock of non-performing loans (both gross and net of write-downs) in proportion to the total is falling sharply, it remains high for firms (Figure 5).3 Real property prices have decreased further and are still well below their long-term level (Figure 6).